Cross Border Taxation

 The student will learn the key concepts surrounding residency, non-residency, immigration, emigration, taxation of U.S. citizens and residents as well as other the taxation issues surrounding cross-border transactions from a Canadian and U.S. point of view.

 The course includes all relevant recent tax changes including:

-- Lifetime gift exemption not available for non-residents/non-citizens
+- Lifetime gift & estate tax exemption changes

 - Non-residents of the U.S. who meet the substantial presence test in the current year (i.e. file treaty form 8833 to claim closer ties to Canada) are required to abide by foreign reporting rules

 - 8891 forms have been repealed and replaced with form 8833 treaty filings & TDF 90-22.1 forms (FBARs) are now called FinCEN 114 forms and must be electronically filed

 - Temporary employment earnings of up to $10,000, per employer, in an individual’s non-resident country is not taxable in that country under the Canada-U.S. Tax Convention for federal purposes (state taxation is different)